AlbertMontolio/images-transformer/README.md

 ### Retry policies
 retry policies could be added to the queues to improve the robustness of the system and when error in saving happens

+### DDD
+Only the basis of DDD was implemented, but it could be improved.
+I'd go section by section, and see that infraestructure only implements I/O and external operations, Domain contains the business logic and application contains the orchestration.
+Entities are missing, the factories to create them etc.

+### Dependency Injection
+Nestjs handles DI pretty handy, I've used a lightweight version of it with tsyringe.
+I didn't use DI in all the places due to time constraints.
+Benefits of DI are that it allows to easily mock dependencies for testing, and it allows to easily change dependencies.